 Other medications you are on

-If you are on a stimulant, such as Wellbutrin, Effexor, Cymbalta, Provigil, or SNRI type of antidepressants, talk with your doctor about eliminating these first.
+Antipsychotics can interact with other medications of various kinds.44 If you are on a stimulant, such as Wellbutrin, Effexor, Cymbalta, Provigil, or SNRI type of antidepressants, talk with your doctor about eliminating these first.
 Stimulants and SNRIs cause psychosis in certain people 25 and their use during the tapering process will likely complicate the withdrawal.
 Again, they may have given you a lift while on an antipsychotic, but likely will botch your antipsychotic withdrawal.
 You are likely going to get a flood of dopamine and dopamine receptor supersensitivity hitting your system coming off of antipsychotics 26 and you do not want to couple that with a stimulatory drug.

 Discuss with your prescriber whether other drugs like Lithium, Depakote, SSRI antidepressants, benzodiazepines, mood-stabilizers like Lamictal could likely assist the antipsychotic withdrawal process.
 If you are already on those medications, have your doctor consider keeping those medications on until after you are stably off of the antipsychotic, or after you have gotten the lowest dose reduction of antipsychotic that you can or want to do.
 If you find you cannot get off of your antipsychotic, and you level out at a lower antipsychotic dose that gives you the least side-effects, then maybe consider and discuss with your prescriber removing the other above-listed drugs, by strategically tapering each one at a time.
 Always consult your physician during antipsychotic tapering.